-Laying Money at Pastors' Feet
+Laying Money at the Feet of a Pastor

 There is a practice in some churches where people go up to the altar and lay money at the pastor's feet during the sermon.
 The controversial practice has become popular in many African-American churches and a few Caucasian churches as well.

-The question is asked by first-time visitors why some congregants are moved to lay money at the altar while the pastor is preaching.
+The question is asked by many first-time visitors why some congregants are moved to lay money at the altar while the pastor is preaching.
 There is a trifold answer.

-- If the minister says something that that touches someone's heart, he responds by placing money at his feet.
+- If the minister says something that touches someone's heart, he responds by placing money at his feet.

 - The person who puts money on the altar is expecting a financial blessing in return.

 - The person who does so is misusing Acts 4:34-35.